 The second-largest economy in North America, Canada is a hub for business interests from all over the world and is an influential political power.
 With that in mind, in order to pursue its political and diplomatic objectives and punish violations of international law, Canada implements economic sanctions against a range of countries, individuals, and entities.

 Canadian sanctions broadly prohibit trade with persons within targeted countries, at the risk of financial and criminal penalties.
 Recent sanctions actions taken by the Canadian government reflect an increased global focus on human rights violations and have seen the introduction of ‘Magnitsky-style’ measures that allow for the targeting of individuals in addition to governments and state entities.
+Given the changing sanctions landscape, and the potential for significant compliance penalties, firms that operate within Canada’s jurisdiction should understand their sanctions obligations and put a screening solution in place to ensure they achieve regulatory compliance.

 Sanctions in Canada are issued by Parliament under several articles of legislation: